expo/expo/docs/pages/workflow/expo-sdk-explained.md

 ---
-title: How does the Expo SDK relate to my app?
+title: The Expo SDK explained
-sidebarTitle: Expo SDK explained
+sidebar_title: Expo SDK explained
 ---

 ## What is the Expo SDK?